- What is a Metric?

 If metrics measure numbers, KPIs measure the performance of those numbers.

 You probably already know your business’s goals.
 And chances are you’ve established your strategy for how you plan to achieve your goals.
-Your strategy should include 5-7 KPIs that you can use to measure your efforts, your site’s performance, and your growth as you pave the path towards your goals.
+Your strategy should include 5-7 KPIs that you can use to measure your efforts, your ecommerce site performance, and your growth as you pave the path towards your goals.